awlondon/DRAGON-FALL/README.md

 ## Korean dragons

 Korean dragons (yong/ryong 용/룡, mireu 미르) share East Asian features but are primarily benevolent water spirits.
-Unlike fire-breathing Western dragons, Korean dragons are linked to water and agriculture and are considered bringers of rain and clouds.【4†L1-L3】 Myths describe dragons living in rivers, lakes and deep mountain pools; they can understand human emotions and sometimes transform into guardian kings.【4†L4-L7】 The *imugi* (이무기) myth explains that giant serpents may become dragons after a thousand years or by obtaining a magical orb (*yeouiju*).【5†L1-L3】 Korean dragons feature prominently on royal robes and naval vessels—turtle ships (*geobukseon*) had dragon-headed prows that could emit smoke or sulphur gas to intimidate enemies.【6†L1-L3】
+Unlike fire-breathing Western dragons, Korean dragons are linked to water and agriculture and are considered bringers of rain and clouds.【4†L1-L3】 Myths describe dragons living in rivers, lakes and deep mountain pools; they can understand human emotions and sometimes transform into guardian kings.【4†L4-L7】 The *imugi* (이무기) myth explains that giant serpents may become dragons after a thousand years or by obtaining a magical orb (*yeouiju*).【5†L1-L3】 Korean dragons feature prominently on royal robes and naval vessels—turtle ships (*geobukseon*) had dragon-headed prows that could emit smoke or sulphur gas to intimidate enemies.【6†L1-L3】 King Munmu of Silla ordered his ashes scattered in the East Sea so he could return as a dragon guardian,【16†L1-L2】 and the *gonryongpo* dragon robe became formal court attire in the Korean Empire.【17†L1-L2】

-### Prospective research
+### Ongoing research

-The Korean folder currently contains placeholders.
-Future additions should:
+The Korean folder now includes a timeline from Silla-era dragon legends to modern media and notes on royal dragon iconography.
+Future work may:

-- Compile a historical timeline of dragon references from early texts like the *Samguk Sagi* and *Samguk Yusa* to modern cinema.
+- Broaden the historical timeline with additional entries from early chronicles to contemporary culture.
-- Document iconography such as *Unryongdo* (“Dragon in clouds”) paintings and dragon motifs on palace architecture.
+- Document more iconography such as palace ceiling dragons and *Unryongdo* (“Dragon in clouds”) paintings.
 - Define lineages inspired by the legendary King Munmu, *imugi* transformations and maritime guardians, following the pattern used in the Chinese section.
 - Describe rituals like rain-prayer ceremonies and New Year dragon dances.
 - Explore warfare symbolism, including the turtle ship and military use of dragon imagery.